PapirusDevelopmentTeam/adapta-kde/README.md

 ### Adapta KDE Installer

-Use the scripts to install the latest version directly from this repo (independently on your distro):
+Use the script to install the latest version directly from this repo (independently on your distro):

-**NOTE:** Use the same script to update Adapta-KDE.

 #### Install